 Visualise (Hopeful imagination)

-Help them visualize the goal.
+Can visualise the goal.
 Let them feel how it would be to achieve their goal.
 What they would do when they achieve their goal and how they will benefit by achieving the goal.

-It can even be questions like when you become a famous cricketer, will I have to go through your security guard to meet you?
+It can even be questions like when you become a famous cricketer will I have to go through your security guard to meet you?

 Explore strategies to attain the goals

 Work with your teenager to explore different strategies or ways by which they can achieve their goals.
 Brainstorm with them or discuss with them to come up with multiple ideas.
 This will help build hope in your teenager.

 Example if your child has a goal to become an engineer.
 Talk to them about the different ways they can achieve this.
 Ways such as.